 - 4. The development is likely to involve works within the public highway in order to provide services to the site.
 Such works must be licenced under the New Roads and Street Works Act 1991.
 It is essential that, prior to the commencement of such works, adequate time be allowed in the development programme for; the issue of the appropriate licence, approval of temporary traffic management and booking of road space.
 Applications for NR & SWA licences should be made to Transport & Engineering Street Works Co-Ordinator on 01733 453578. - 5.
 It is an offence to intentionally or recklessly damage, destroy, obstruct or disturb any structure or place which a bat uses for shelter or protection.
-Trees and structures subject of this application should be inspected to ensure bats are not present before works start. - If any proposed works are likely to destroy or disturb bats or their roosts, Natural England must be notified, and allowed a reasonable time to advise on whether any action is necessary and, if so, the method to be used.
-Natural England can be contacted on 0845 601 4523 or email wildlife@naturalengland.org.uk - 6.
-It is an offence to take, damage or destroy the nest of any wild bird while it is being built or in use.
+Trees and structures subject of this application should be inspected to ensure bats are not present before works start.

+If any proposed works are likely to destroy or disturb bats or their roosts, Natural England must be notified, and allowed a reasonable time to advise on whether any action is necessary and, if so, the method to be used.
+Natural England can be contacted on 0845 601 4523 or email wildlife@naturalengland.org.uk

+- 6. It is an offence to take, damage or destroy the nest of any wild bird while it is being built or in use.
 Trees, scrub and/or structures likely to contain nesting birds between 1st March and 31st August are present on the application site.
 You should assume that they contain nesting birds between the above dates unless survey has shown it is absolutely certain that nesting birds are not present.
 Planning consent for a development does not provide a defence against prosecution.
 The protection of nesting wild birds remains unchanged even when planning permission is granted.
 For further information on surveys contact Peterborough City Council's Wildlife Officer (wildlife@peterborough.gov.uk) - 7.
 The applicant is reminded that under the Wildlife and Countryside Act 1981(Section 1) (as amended) it is an offence to take, damage or destroy the nest of any wild bird while that nest is in use or being built.
 Trees and scrub are likely to contain nesting birds between 1 March and 31 August.
-Trees within the application should be assumed to contain nesting birds between the above dates unless a survey has shown it is absolutely certain that nesting birds are not present.
+Trees within the application should be assumed to contain nesting birds between the above dates unless a survey has shown it is absolutely certain that nesting birds are not present. - 8.
+With regard to condition 3, the Local Planning Authority expects that the final design of the compressor units will build upon the "cladding" designs shown in the submitted elevations.
+As the applicant has stated we anticipate that prior to submission of the final drawings to discharge condition 3, the applicant will have consulted with Glinton Parish Council.

-Copy to Cllrs Holdich OBE and Cllr Lamb
+Copies to Councillors: Holdich and Lamb